fabioba/heart-disease-analysis/README.md

 <a name="business_context"/>

 ## Business Context
-The goal of this project is to run a analyze heart data to forecast diseases.
+The goal of this project is to analyze heart data to predict hypothetical future diseases.

 <a name="data_sources"/>